jhwhenry/cpd/CPD_Upgrade_482_to_485.md

 Check if the Analytics Engine service was installed with the custom install options. <br>

-If it's custom installation, check the previous install-options.yaml or analyticsengine-sample yaml, make sure to keep original custom settings.
+- If it's custom installation, check the previous install-options.yaml or analyticsengine-sample yaml, make sure to keep original custom settings.
 ```
 vim cpd-cli-workspace/olm-utils-workspace/work/install-options.yml
 ```

-If it's custom installation, then run this upgrade command.
+Then run this upgrade command.
 ```
 cpd-cli manage apply-cr \
 --components=analyticsengine \